CodyBontecou/blog-nuxt-content/content/tell-me-a-time-when.md

   i.e. I'd like to explore Hugging Face Inference Endpoint benchmarks.
 	  - Is it cheaper to run a single, cheap machine for my tasks?
 Should I spawn a single powerful machine and run my code against that?
 Should I spawn multiple instances of a cheap machine, expensive machine?
 I'd love to see which of these solutions is the 1. cheapest, 2. fastest, 3. least complex.

+## Misc.
+Tips

+"**We** is absolutely appropriate within the S of the STAR method - painting the picture - but afterwards, make sure it's only **I**.
+Amazon is interviewing me, not my team."

+Committed to giving a response within 5 business days of the interview.